manishsongirkar/wp-db-import-and-domain-replacement-tool/README.md

 #     source "$HOME/wp-db-import-and-domain-replacement-tool/setup-stage-file-proxy.sh"
 # fi

+# 3. Reload your shell
-source ~/.bashrc
+source ~/.bashrc  # or ~/.zshrc

+# 4. Verify installation
+type import_wp_db

-# Navigate to your WordPress project directory (where `wp-config.php` exists) and run:
+# 5. Navigate to your WordPress project and run
+cd /path/to/your/wordpress/site
 import_wp_db
 ```